 Where to go for a Long Weekend in Italy

 Think of city breaks in Italy and Rome, Venice, Milan, or Florence usually come to mind.
 But the country is full of many other stunning, historic cities, which you can easily reach via direct flights from the UK.
 Here are 11 gems that are ideal destinations for a long weekend in Italy.
+When you're done, you can browse our deals for holidays in Italy.

 This historic city in the Veneto region may be associated with Shakespeare's plays, and is home to the famous Juliet's Balcony, but is full of other attractions.
 Within its compact centre you'll find the Verona Arena, a Roman amphitheatre — which today hosts events including a summer opera festival — and the Medieval Castelvecchio fort.
 There's also Piazza delle Erbe, a beautiful square with historic buildings, while you can take in lovely views along the Adige River from the city's bridges, which include the ancient Ponte Pietra.
 You could combine your Verona city break with a trip out to Sirmione on Lake Garda, about an hour away by public transport.

 The capital of Emilia-Romagna is full of magnificent architecture, narrow lanes, and wide-open piazzas all waiting to be explored on a city break.
 Bologna's main square, Piazza Maggiore, is home to the Basilica of San Petronio.
 Construction of the church began in the 14th century, yet its façade remains incomplete.
 There are many other stunning buildings, including the Palazzo del Podestà, nearby, while Piazza del Nettuno contains the Fountain of Neptune.
 You can stroll along the city's 40 kilometres of porticoes, climb Torre Asinelli for extensive views, and visit the National Art Gallery, which contains works by the likes of Giotto and Raphael.
+This is also one of our picks for the best cities in Italy for food.

 Squeezed in between the mountains of Liguria and the Mediterranean, the historic port city of Genoa spectacularly sprawls up the hillsides.
 You can lose yourself in the city's maze of alleyways before emerging in open squares in front of Renaissance architecture, and stroll beneath the porticoes of the city's main shopping street, Via XX Settembre.
 Head down to the Old Port (Porto Antico), where you’ll find yachts, restaurants, and an aquarium, as well as Italy's largest maritime museum, the Galata Museo del Mare, which details the city's seafaring past, including its links to Christopher Columbus.
 For some fresh air, walk along the Corso Italia's promenade, with pretty villas on one side and Mediterranean beaches on the other.